stevekinney/face-cards/README.md

-# The Face Cards App
+# Face Cards

-Much of the work at SendGrid involves pulling in data from multiple sources and combining them into one cohesive presentation.
+Much of the work at SendGrid involves pulling in data from multiple sources and combining them into one, cohesive presentation.

 This problem is separated into two tasks.
 First, display three "cards" for randomly-selected users which displays their name, email address, company catchphrase, and, of course, their adorable avatar.
 Second, display 5 randomly-selected posts when a user clicks on an individual card.

 ## General Requirements

-1. Use React, Jest, Styled-Components, and your favorite libary for managing state to create the simple application described below.
+1. Use React, Jest, and your favorite library for managing state to create the simple application described below.
 2. Write clean, concise, self-documenting code.
 3. Write small, easily-testable components.
 4. Write unit tests and ensure code coverage.